AmandaLinLi/Data-Science-Blog/README.md

 # Acknowledgements

-Thanks Udacity for designing the project, and I also appreciate
+Thanks Udacity for designing the project, and I also appreciate the database provided with free access by Devakumar kp.